ConservationMetrics/gc-scripts-hub/f/connectors/mapbox/README.md

+# Mapbox connectors

+Scripts for working with Mapbox tilesets and vector tile data.

 # `mapbox_create_or_update_tileset`: Create or Update a Mapbox Tileset

 This script uses the Mapbox Tiling Service (MTS) to create **or** update a Mapbox tileset from a GeoJSON file by: